If you or someone close to you have experienced the loss of a loved one, at some point you’ll probably wonder, How long does grief last?

-The information we have comes from aggregating the experiences of many people.
+The information we have comes from aggregating the experience of grief from many people.
 It’s insightful and helpful knowledge.
 But the reality is that you aren’t a group – you’re you.
 Your experience will be unique.

 You might be feeling acceptance when the model tells you to be in denial.
-The timeline may confuse you more than comfort you.
+That sort of timeline may confuse you more than comfort you.

 There are always going to be triggers that will bring back memories.
 In time, these feelings of grief should soften.
 Instead of feeling sadness, these memories will bring comfort and happiness.